It was 25 years ago today…

 It was pretty obvious that people were not happy with the fact that the band backing them up did not have a single black musician.
 It wasn’t a big deal but it was mentioned a few times.
 The director, Alex Colletti, smoothed things over really quickly.
 Pop’s Cool Love was a new act on Elektra and the label wanted them on this show to promote them - which was mostly true (only two of the musicians were officially in the band).

 We ran through each song few times with each act.
 It was good but felt perfunctory.
 Afterwards the artists left and we sat around waiting for LL.
-He showed up twenty minutes later and we proceeded to run through his songs.
-After two run throughs he had questions…
+He showed up twenty minutes later and we proceeded to rehearse his songs.
+After two run-throughs he had questions…

 We rehearsed for another forty five minutes or so and punched up his set quite a bit.

 The next day we all met up at Pop’s apartment before the taping.
 Pop loaned me a colorful hoodie to wear (I was flying a lot of flannel back then, I’d stick out like a sore thumb on stage otherwise).
 We went to find a cab and somehow managed to hail a stretch limo - we were only going ten blocks.
 We got there at the same time as Tribe and De La - they did a double take when they saw us getting out of a big white stretch.